dcunited001/dcunited001.github.io/_drafts/information-warfare.md

 - exploiting buridan's principle
   - buridan's is pretty fucked up if you think about it
+    - explain it in terms of operant conditioning for minimizing "movement" along high dimensional surfaces; stagnation of the mind's "gradient descent" via psychological reinforcement
   - explain the original aristotolean version
     - food & water, man's halfway between both.  but he STARVES every time.